-To administer the State and Community Highway Safety Grant Program and other state and federal funded highway safety programs; to plan for coordinated highway safety activities; to use strategic resources most effectively; and to decrease traffic crashes, deaths and injuries.
+• To administer the State and Community Highway Safety Grant Program and other state and federal funded highway safety programs; to plan for coordinated highway safety activities; to use strategic resources most effectively; and to decrease traffic crashes, deaths and injuries.

-Grant Program Management Strategies
+OTSO Grant Program Management

-• OTSO Grant Program Management - Housed under the Director's Office within the Ohio Department of Public Safety (ODPS), the Ohio Traffic Safety Office (OTSO) administers the Section 402 State and Community grants, related National Highway Traffic Safety Administration (NHTSA) awards and initiatives, and contracts for traffic safety activities, as well as the state-funded Driver Training, Motorcycle Ohio program, and Traffic Statistics.
+Housed under the Director's Office within the Ohio Department of Public Safety (ODPS), the Ohio Traffic Safety Office (OTSO) administers the Section 402 State and Community grants, related National Highway Traffic Safety Administration (NHTSA) awards and initiatives, and contracts for traffic safety activities, as well as the state-funded Driver Training, Motorcycle Ohio program, and Traffic Statistics.
 In addition to direct office expenditures, the OTSO incurs the cost for staff salaries, benefits, office expenses such as travel, equipment, supplies, and other indirect costs necessary to carry out the functions of the OTSO.

 402 PA 402 CP

 Title Time Charged Title Time Charged

 OTSO Administrator AHW Regional Programs Mgr AHW

 Federal Programs Mgr 100% Planner 100%

 Business Mgr 100% Planner 100%

 Regional Programs Mgr AHW Planner 100%

 Special Projects Coord.
 100%

 Grants Coord.
 100%

 Fiscal Specialist AHW

 Administrative Asst.
 AHW

 Customer Svc.
-Specialist 100%
+Specialist AHW

 Office Asst.
 AHW

-AHW is actual hours worked under this funding category.
+^{}AHW is actual hours worked under this funding category.
 Balance of hours for OTSO Administrator, Administrative Asst. and Office Asst. are covered by state funding.
 Certified time and attendance records are kept to reflect actual breakdown.

 Funding Level: \$ 668,672 Funding Source: 402 PA

-\$ 400,000 - 402 CP
+\$ 300,000 402 CP

-\$ 334,336 State Soft Match
+\$ 668,672 State Soft Match

-Web-Based Grants Management System - The Web-based grants management system called GRANTS (Grants Records and Application Network for Traffic Safety) was launched in 2005 to receive grant proposals for FFY 2006.
+Web-Based Grants Management System

+The Web-based grants management system called GRANTS (Grants Records and Application Network for Traffic Safety) was launched in 2005 to receive grant proposals for FFY 2006.
 The online system makes the entire grant management process more efficient and accessible.
 This system nearly eliminated paper submission while enhancing grant tracking because all agencies are required to submit their proposal, reports, reimbursement claims, and grant revisions through the Web site.
 A grant file can be accessed by multiple viewers from different agencies at the same time provided they have the security level to view the grant.
-GRANTS is also used to register and track law enforcement agencies for mobilizations.
-In FFY 2010 the grants management system begins the fifth year of use.
+In FFY 2011 the grants management system begins the fifth year of use.
 The funding allocated to this project is for maintenance service, training and system enhancements.
+In FFY2010, the Grants Designer Module was purchased.
+This module allows OTSO to do many of the system enhancements in-house.

-Funding Level: \$ 109,000 Funding Source: 402 PA \$ 54,500 - State Soft Match
+Funding Level: \$ 109,000 Funding Source: 402 PA \$ 109,000 State Soft Match

+Regional Strategy

-• Regional Strategy - The OTSO staff oversees a geographical region of the state, rather than focusing solely on grant program area(s).
+The OTSO staff oversees a geographical region of the state, rather than focusing solely on grant program area(s).
 The state is divided into three regions and a planner is assigned to manage most agreements within each region.
-The regional approach will continue in FFY 2010.
+The regional approach will continue in FFY 2011.